usof0/online_store/endPoints.md

-Based on the **online store plan** and **database schema** we designed.
-These endpoints will cover all the functionalities required for the online store, including user management, product management, orders, reviews, and more.
+These **endpoints** will cover all the functionalities required for the online store, including user management, product management, orders, reviews, and more.

 ---